5 things for August 29: Harvey, North Korea, Trump, police gear, killer nurse

 (CNN)J.J.
-Watts of the Houston Texans just set a new fund-raising goal -- $1.5 million -- to help survivors of Harvey.
+Watt of the Houston Texans just set a new fund-raising goal -- $1.5 million -- to help survivors of Harvey.
 Here's what else you need to know Get Up to Speed and Out the Door.
 (You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
 Sign up here.)

 1. Hurricane Harvey